faludi/stillness-detector/DOCUMENTATION.md

    - Or use a serial terminal (e.g., Thonny IDE) and press Ctrl+D to reload

 4. **Verify:**
-   - Green LED should light up briefly on startup
+   - Green status LED should blink briefly on startup
    - Aim your hand at the distance sensor; you should see serial output with distance readings

 ---